-- a biological or adoptive parent of the child;
+(1) A biological or adoptive parent of a child;

-- a guardian generally authorized to act as a child’s parent, or authorized to make educational decisions for the child (but not the State if the child is a ward of the State);
+(3) A guardian generally authorized to act as the child’s parent, or authorized to make educational decisions for the child (but not the State if the child is a ward of the State);

 Although not specifically defined in federal or state law, a surrogate parent for special education is generally understood to be an adult, other than the parent, who has been appointed to make educational decisions for a child who may be or who has been determined eligible for special education and related services.
 A surrogate parent shall be appointed when one of the following conditions exists: